-As the size of the UK’s aging population puts increasing pressure on Residential Care resources, providers of these services are increasingly turning to technology to help them meet their regulatory obligations while controlling their costs.
+As the size of the UK’s ageing population puts increasing pressure on Residential Care resources, providers of these services are increasingly turning to technology to help them meet their regulatory obligations while controlling their costs.
 We met with Keith Crockett, Assistant Director of IT and Business Systems at Somerset Care, to find out how this growing Residential Care Group is coping with the administrative burdens it faces.

 Keith joined the Finance Department of Somerset Care in 1993 before moving across to the IT and Systems department.
 He lives in Wellington, and loves a good game of rugby.